 The Learning Program

 Year 7s are involved in all aspects of Senior School life.
 In addition to the core subjects of Mathematics, English, Science, Humanities and Social Sciences and Technology and Enterprise, taught with their classroom teachers, the girls study Art, Debating, Drama, Health Education, Languages Other Than English (LOTE), Library, Literature and Research, Music, Physical Education and Religious Education with specialist teachers.

 Developing the Whole Person

 Year 7 is a year in which the girls try new things, make new friends, learn new skills and find their own voice all within a nurturing environment.
 Year 7 at St Mary's includes eight classes of girls and the Year 7 facilities include seven purpose-built classrooms, an IT laboratory, a Science laboratory and the Learning Support classroom.

 The beginning of the year is marked with an Outdoor Education Camp which provides an opportunity for everyone to get to know each other.
 Later in the year the girls travel to Canberra and Sydney as the culmination of their Year 7 studies.

-Girls can explore their interests and develop their talents in the vibrant extracurricular programme of sport, music, dance, drama and after-school clubs.
+Girls can explore their interests and develop their talents in the vibrant extracurricular program of sport, music, dance, drama and after-school clubs.

 Girls study the core Western Australian Curriculum in English, Mathematics, Science, Humanities and Social Sciences, Health Education, Physical Education and Digital Technologies.
-Year 8s follow a compulsory programme, which includes studying Visual Arts, Music and one or two languages of French, Italian or Japanese.
+Year 8s follow a compulsory program, which includes studying Visual Arts, Music and one or two languages of French, Italian or Japanese.
 In Years 9 and 10, more individual choice is offered with a variety of elective subjects that are enriching, intellectually stimulating, useful and enjoyable.
 Advanced Physical Education, Construct and Innovate, Creating Apps, Dance, Drama, Digital Design, Environmental Science, Fashion and Graphic Design, Food Technology, Marine Science, Mechatronics, Media Studies, Outdoor Education and Young People and The Law are just some on offer.
 Year 8 and 9 students participate in compulsory Outdoor Education camps, run out of the School’s campus at Metricup in the South West.